andrucior/Flutter-language-app/README.md

 **Cross-Platform Support:**

-Fully supported on Android and web (Note: use "flutter run -d chrome --web-renderer html" when run locally on web).
+-Fully supported on Android and web (Note: use "flutter run -d chrome --web-renderer html" when run locally on web).
-Should be compatible with iOS (requires macOS for testing).
+-Should be compatible with iOS (requires macOS for testing).
-Partial support for Windows (flashcards).
+-Partial support for Windows (only flashcards).

 **Planned Features:**